by John Salt

 One thing I should mention about the MeanWell is it will accept both a 110VAC & 220VAC input voltage.
 For those of us with 110VAC house voltages, you must use the included jumper that comes with the power supply to short out the upper two terminals on the back of the power supply, this puts it in 110V mode.

 Being the dumbass I am not reading the spec sheet, I failed to do that at first and the supply shut down every time I tried to power my chargers past about 12 amps.
-I almost called Dale to tell him the supply was faulty, but I thought, better have a look a the spec sheet.
+I almost called support, but I thought better have a look a the spec sheet.
 Just sharing the story in hopes it saves someone from a little embarrassment at my expense - LOL.

 I am not going to go over all the wonderful features the iCharger 3010B & 306B have, but I will go over a few of my favorite ones that I think you might also be interested in.
 If you already own an iCharger (106B, 206B , 208B, or 1010B) you will already be very familiar with most of these features and the operation of the 3010B & 306B are pretty much identical with the exact same easy and intuitive menu access and button layout.
 As with all the other iChargers, the 3010B & 306B clearly show all the settings and data on a 2 line by 16 character backlit LCD display.